 How the Sarafu.Network supports cooperation

-Kiriba Chama uses the Sarafu.Network to organize and strengthen cooperation.
+The Kiriba communities use the Sarafu.Network to organize and strengthen cooperation.
 Members create digital vouchers (commitments) that are recorded in a shared community pool.
 These vouchers represent goods, services, or hours of work and are exchanged among members to meet everyday needs.
 The pool also holds small amounts of cash to help members purchase essential items outside the community when necessary.

 Beyond mutual support, members are building their knowledge in ecosystem stewardship and restoration.
 They are practicing compost making, syntropic agroforestry, constructing check dams for water retention, soil improvement through composting, and planting nitrogen-fixing crops.
 Several members have already applied these practices on their farms with positive results.